dmateusp/JustEat.International.ApiRecruitmentTest/README.md

 - Feel free to use whatever testing, mocking or stubbing frameworks you prefer, along with any other packages you like.
 - Your code should be of production quality.
 - Clone our git repository locally and work on your solution
-- In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
-Please send an email to tech.recruitment@just-eat.com with your **valid Google email address** so we can give you the correct upload permissions.

 ## User stories